 Raskolnikov, sneering, reminds him about the big "surprise."

-As usual, Porfiry doesn't answer the question, but makes witty remarks instead.
+As usual, Porfiry doesn't answer the question but instead makes witty remarks.

 Porfiry says he'll see Raskolnikov later.
 Raskolnikov says Porfiry will not see him later.

 They go on that way for a few minutes.

 Then, Raskolnikov apologizes to him for getting so worked up.

 Porfiry reassures him that everything is okay and that he wants them to spend lots of time together.
 He asks if Raskolnikov is going to a "birthday party."